mpv-player/mpv/DOCS/man/options.rst

     Default: ``title``.

+``--osd-track-url-title-max-length=<length>``
+    Truncate URL track titles to ``length`` characters.
+Wide unicode characters count as multiple characters to make this work correctly with terminal output.
+Set to 0 to disable.

+    Default: 90.

 ``--osd-bar-align-x=<-1-1>``
     Position of the OSD bar. -1 is far left, 0 is centered, 1 is far right.
     Fractional values (like 0.5) are allowed.